PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 The much larger rank-four generic NHWC pre-Concat matcher is being migrated by semantic family rather than as one monolithic rule.
-Its strict float-path direct-adapter, unary, Pad-plus-direct, Dequantize, PReLU, Softmax, and expanded-Swish families, plus the bounded exclusive direct-source Slice and Split families and the bounded non-recursive direct-only Add family, are owned by `passes/nhwc_concat_layout.py`.
+Its strict float-path direct-adapter, unary, Pad-plus-direct, Dequantize, PReLU, Softmax, and expanded-Swish families, plus the bounded direct-source Slice and Split families and the bounded non-recursive direct/supported-unary Add family, are owned by `passes/nhwc_concat_layout.py`.
 The exact pseudo-LeakyRelu decomposition is owned there as a bounded family as well.
 Every Concat consumer must be an inverse